gongxiii/cantonese-mandarin-normalization/README.md

 ## Small Manual Evaluation

-Because automatic character-level metrics can reward surface overlap, I also conducted a small manual evaluation on 40 representative examples.
-The examples were sampled by variation type from the 70-example dataset.

 Using the manual evaluation setup described above, I compared Google Translate, direct replacement, and GPT variation-aware standardization on 40 representative examples.

 | Method | Acceptable | Partial | Wrong | Acceptable Rate |